HeRmIoN1/discord-rename-all/README.md

 <h1 align="center">
-rename all member nicknames with a simple python code
+rename all discord member nicknames with a simple python code
 </h1>

 how to install